 1. Talk to your family

 By no means should anyone, ever, under any circumstances, go into debt to have a wedding.
+If this is currently a situation you find yourself in, it may be worth doing some research into how to get out of debt, as this will be one less thing to think about when it comes to planning a wedding.
+As weddings can be expensive, being financially stable will make a lot of difference.
 I mean, come on people.
 Weddings are getting out of hand as it is and you want to go in debt for one?
 Buy a house for Pete’s sake!
 Keep in mind that you are entering into a marriage and don’t lose sight of the overall meaning of a wedding.
 Also remember that no one is going to pay any attention to your centerpieces.
 At the end of the day all that matters is that you and your partner have declared your love and lifelong commitment to each other in front of all of your closest friends and family.
 Not to mention have the party of a lifetime afterwards.
 I don’t know about you, but I’ve thrown pretty great parties with some simple decorations and some good whiskey and ginger beer.

 3. Number of guests